wistia/wistia-open-docs/_posts/player-api.md

 Removes the video from the page cleanly.
-This will do garbage collection, cancel asynchronous operations, and stop the video from streaming, none of which are unreliable if the video is simply removed from the DOM, e.g.
+This will do garbage collection, cancel asynchronous operations, and stop the video from streaming, none of which are reliable if the video is simply removed from the DOM, e.g.
 `$(".wistia_embed").empty().remove()`.

 {% codeblock wistia_js.js %}